Buried Alive 1990

 Review by Luisito Joaquín González

-When my girlfriend of the time came around and told me that she’d just seen Scream and I needed to watch it, she unwittingly opened a crammed can of worms that she probably regrets to this day.
-I revealed to her my darkest secret and took great pleasure in setting up a planned viewing schedule for the next twenty years.
+When my girlfriend of the time came around and told me that she’d just seen Scream, she unwittingly opened a crammed can of worms that she probably regrets to this day.
+I revealed to her my darkest secret – my love of the humble slasher – and took great pleasure in setting up a planned viewing schedule for the next twenty years.

-I had an excuse from then on to roll out the stalk and slash collection with lines like, ‘it’s just like Scream’ or ‘Remember, you said you loved that one’.
-Do you wonder why we are no longer in contact?
+I had an excuse from then on to roll out the stalk and slash collection with lines like, ‘It’s just like Scream’ or ‘Remember, you said that you loved Scream…’!
+Now you know why we are no longer in contact…

 A small Californian town that is still reeling from a ruthless murder a year earlier becomes the target of a masked killer.
 A group of youngsters realise that the psycho is playing games that follow the rules set out in the movies.
 Do they have enough knowledge of the guidelines to know what they need to do to survive?

-All great horror movies need a great opening.
-It’s pretty much an unwritten rule.
-How many truly scary films of terror have you seen that don’t start with an edge of your seat intro?
+All great horror movies need the right opening sequence.
+It’s an unwritten rule.
+How many truly scary films have you seen that don’t start with an edge of your seat intro?
 That’s right, there are none that I can think of either.
-Scream raises the bar from the very opening scene and can you believe it?
-The first victim is a seasoned Hollywood star.
-I remember being intoxicated on my initial viewing, especially with the line, ‘I want you to drive down the street to the Mackenzie’s house’.
-It was like all my secret passions were being rolled out for examination for a new generation and it was captivating.
+Scream raises the bar from that terrific and startling launch scene; – and the first victim to get slashed is a seasoned Hollywood star.
+I remember being intoxicated on my initial viewing, especially with the line, ‘I want you to drive down the street to the Mackenzie’s house‘.
+It was like all my secret passions were being rolled out for examination for a new generation and it captivated me.

 Whilst we are on the subject of rules, Scream is notorious for underlining the majority of them and twisting them inside out to make good use of their repetition.
-Almost every victim here puts up a good fight and none of them fall foul of making the usual bad route of escape decisions.
-What sets it apart from the likes of Return to Horror High and April Fool’s Day, which also attempted to mock the trappings, is that it does it with more intelligence and a higher form of cinematic energy that only a seasoned horror craftsman could have provided.
+Almost every victim here puts up a good fight with the antagonist and none of them fall foul of making the usual bad route of escape decisions.
+What sets Scream apart from the likes of Return to Horror High and April Fool’s Day, which also attempted to mock the trappings, is that it pays homage with more intelligence and a higher form of cinematic energy that only an adept horror craftsman could have provided.
 Craven uses every trick in his repertoire and let’s none of them go to waste.
 Some of the photography here, like the shot of Sidney’s house in the sunset, is breathtaking and I loved the bouncing movement in the looming tracking shots.
 Despite Craven’s standing in horror as one of the greats, he is not the most consistent filmmaker and is as capable of releasing a big miss (Shocker) as he is of helming a skilled submission (Deadly Blessing).
-Here he finds the perfect balance and it’s among the best titles of his illustrious resume.
+Here he finds the perfect balance of his trademarks and it’s among the best titles of his illustrious resume.

 The film’s true quality is in its witty self reference and ability to take each mood to its maximum potential.
-The gags here are fresh and don’t feel overdone, but when Scream wants to be scary, it does so with ease.
+The gags are fresh and don’t feel overdone, but when Scream wants to be scary, it does so with ease.
 There’s something foreboding about the way that the killer is always one step ahead of his intended prey and his ruthless ‘games’ take the development of his victims to a new level.
 These guys don’t want to die and through good acting and smart scripting, you share their suffering.
-During the first sequence, Casey is dragged to her doom whilst still clenching her phone and when her parents return to the smashed up abode, the first thing they do is attempt to get on the line to the police.
-What they hear is the dying breath of their daughter who is still connected.
-It’s an efficiently disturbing scene and sets the atmosphere nicely.
-The fact that a recognised movie face was the one getting slaughtered gives Scream an ‘anything can happen’ vibe and it reaches its potential with its panache for breaking limitations.
+During the first sequence, Casey is dragged to her doom whilst still clenching her phone.
+When her parents return to the smashed up abode, the first thing they do is attempt to get on the line to the police.
+What they hear is the dying breath of their daughter as she is pulled along the ground, because she is still connected.
+It’s a grimly disturbing set-piece and sets a tone that plays in stark contrast with the lighter moments.
+The fact that a recognised movie face was the one getting slaughtered gives Scream an ‘anything can happen’ vibe and it continues with its panache for breaking limitations.
 Newcomer Kevin Williamson’s script is sharp, but is guilty of perhaps expecting a tad too much from some of its gimmicks.
 With that said, it is never feels underwritten or lacking in continuity.

 Scream’s comedic style hasn’t aged well and it’s interesting that whilst being the launch pad for the modern day slasher, it suffered the same fate as it’s forefather, Halloween and was blatantly copied to death.
-After not watching this for ten or more years, it had lost some of its impact, but that’s only exactly because I have seen all this more recently done again in poorer clones.
-It still plays well and delivers scares and good characters and it made my heart beat rapidly, which is a feeling I’m always looking for, but find less and less in the newer flicks that I watch.
-Perhaps my biggest regret is that I never saw this at the cinema when it was first released as I can imagine it being an absolutely amazing experience, especially for true fans of the genre like me.
+After not watching this for ten or more years, the movie had lost some of its impact, but that’s only because I have seen all these tricks more recently in poorer clones.
+Scream still made my heart beat rapidly, which is a feeling that I’m always looking for, but struggle to find in the newer flicks that I watch.
+Perhaps my biggest regret is that I never saw this at the cinema when it was first released, because I can imagine it being an absolutely amazing experience, especially for true fans of the genre like us.

 This is still a SLASH above when it comes to horror films and shows what can be done with the slasher genre if it is well funded and competently produced.
 Buy some popcorn and a few beers and give it another blast.
 I’m glad that I did.